-There is no medical evidence that proves administering HCG hormones injections or medication can prevent miscarriages.
-Keep in mind that HCG drop after miscarriage is a symptom of pregnancy loss and not its cause.
+No medical evidence proves administering HCG hormone injections or medication can prevent miscarriages.
+Remember that HCG drop after miscarriage is a symptom of pregnancy loss, not its cause.
 If it had been the cause, the artificial injection might have prevented the miscarriage.

 Let us now take some frequently asked questions regarding miscarriages to clear off a few doubts.
 Let’s get started!

 However, it will help to get reassurance from your doctor.
 The recommendations might differ on factors like your medical history and the reasons for your miscarriage.
 Usually, your body reaches normal HCG levels after the miscarriage in 4 to 6 weeks, and then your period starts.
 If it does not fall back to normal levels in this duration, it might suggest that some HCG-producing tissue is still present in your uterine wall.
-Generally, a procedure called ‘D&C’ is done for removing these leftover tissues.
+Generally, a procedure called ‘D&C’ removes these leftover tissues.

 If you have to go through the D&C procedure to complete the miscarriage, your doctor might recommend you wait for two or three menstrual cycles before trying to conceive again.
 It is because the D&C procedure can thin down the uterine wall.
-Since a thicker wall is better for pregnancy, and the wall can repair itself in a few months, waiting can lead to better results.
+Since a thicker wall is better for pregnancy and can repair itself in a few months, waiting can lead to better results.

 There are chances that you might get a false-positive result after a miscarriage.
 It is because HCG might remain in your bloodstream and stay for weeks even after the miscarriage.
-Since the pregnancy test relies on your HCG count, there is a possibility of you getting a positive on the test strip.
+Since the pregnancy test relies on your HCG count, you may get a positive on the test strip.

-Miscarriage is a dreadful scenario in a woman’s life since it affects her both physically and mentally.
+Miscarriage is a dreadful scenario in a woman’s life since it affects her physically and mentally.
 If you see some signs related to miscarriage, please consult your doctor.
 Do not delay things.
-There might be chances that the child can be saved in few scenarios.
-To confirm your doubt, the doctor might ask you to get your HCG blood test done.
+There might be chances that the child can be saved in a few scenarios.
+The doctor might ask you to get your hCG blood test to confirm your doubts.

-If you miscarried, do not consider it to be the end of everything.
+If you miscarried, do not consider it the end of everything.
 Do not worry – you can still conceive.
-And next time when you are pregnant, do share your miscarriage history with your doctor.
+Next time when you are pregnant, share your miscarriage history with your doctor.